Quantza/k3s-cicd/README.md

 # k3s-cicd
-For experimentation with argocd CI/CD
+For experimentation with Argocd CI/CD, Kubeflow and DeployKF